-Tucked away on a small building at 1232 W. Washington Street on the Near West Side hangs this old forgotten historical marker from 1937.
+Tucked away on a small building at 1232 W. Washington Boulevard on the Near West Side hangs this old forgotten historical marker from 1937.
 It reads:

 Mrs. LINCOLN'S HOME